aaminesbai/fontchangerplus/README.md

-# fontchangerplus
+# FontChanger+
-Allows you to change the font of any website, simply &amp; quickly!
+# Allows you to change the font of any website, simply &amp; quickly!